 {% endarchiveParams %}

-If you want to get custom parameters for a specified article ID instead of the parameters of the article on the current page, you can use it like thisarchiveParams:
+If you want to get the custom parameters of a specified article ID instead of the parameters of the article on the current page, you can use it like thisarchiveParams:

 {% archiveParams params with id="123" %} {# 这里的123替换为具体的文章ID #}